ShaylanDias/AutoText/README.md

 # AutoType

-This is a simple script which takes in a text file argument and reads the file line-by-line, typing it into the current in focus window on your machine (very useful for texting a friend the entire script of The Bee Movie for example).
+This is a simple script which takes in a text file argument and reads the file line-by-line, typing it into the current in focus window on your machine (very useful for texting a friend song lyrics or a movie script line by line as a prank).

 1. Make sure you have a valid Python 3 install with pip package manager!
 2. Install the dependencies of the script with `pip install -r requirements.txt`